jhpyle/docassemble/_docs/initial.md

 supplied to the function that creates and initializes the object.
 The base class `DAObject` keeps track of variable names.

+In some situations, running `spouse = Individual()` will correctly detect the variable name `spouse`, but in other situations, the name cannot be detected.
+Running `spouse = Individual('spouse')` will always set the name correctly.

-Whenever possible, you should use `objects` blocks rather than code to initialize your objects.  `objects` blocks are clean and readable.
+Whenever possible, you should use `objects` blocks rather than code to initialize your objects because `objects` blocks are clean and readable.

-# <a name="objects from file"></a>Importing `objects from file`
+<a name="objects from file"></a>Importing `objects from file`

 {% highlight yaml %}
 ---